crystallabs/crysterm/README.md

 - `tags` alias for `parse_tags` option has been removed; use `parse_tags: true/false`.
 Default is true
 - All terminal-level stuff is in shard `Tput`, not `Crysterm`
 - `style` property has been consolidated; all style-related stuff is under widget's `@style : Style`
-- Widget property `shadow` is a bool, and default amount of transparency is `style.shadow_transparency = 0.5`
+- Shadow lives in `style.shadow` (a `Shadow` object), not as a bool widget property.
+It can be set per-side, each side with its own depth, and its transparency is controlled by the shadow's `alpha` (default 0.5).
+Assigning `true`/`false` or a Float64 is also accepted and converted via `Shadow.from`
-- Style property `transparent` has been renamed to `transparency` and also accepts Float64, in addition to `true` which defaults to 0.5
+- Style property `transparent` has been replaced by `style.alpha : Float64?`.
+Alpha is the inverse of transparency (0 == fully transparent, 1 == fully opaque).
+Assigning `true` is accepted and defaults to alpha 0.5
 - In `Widget::ProgressBar`, the display of value is done using foreground color.
 This is different than Blessed and arguably more correct (Blessed uses background color)
 - In Crysterm, default border type is "line" (`BorderType::Line`).
 In Blessed it is "bg"
 - In Blessed, there is variable `ignore_dock_contrast`, which if set to true will cause borders to always be docked, or if set to false it will not dock borders of different colors.
 In Crysterm, this variable is defined as `@dock_contrast: DockContrast`, and `DockContrast` is an enum that can be `Ignore`, `DontDock`, or `Blend`.
 The first two behave like Blessed's true and false respectively, and `Blend` is a new option that blends (averages) colors and then performs docking.